DakaraProject/dakara-player/README.md

 * Python3.5 or higher, for the magic to take place;
 * [VLC](https://www.videolan.org/vlc/), duh.

+For 64 bits operating systems, you must install the equivalent version of the requirements.
+Linux and Windows are supported.

 #### Virtual environment

 It is strongly recommended to run the Dakara VLC player within a virtual environment.